lvh/txyoga/doc/tutorial/createdelete.rst

    2. If you want to make an element accessible at a particular path, PUT it there.

-Just like everywhere else, when faced with doubt, txYoga refuses the temptation to guess.
+Just like everywhere else, when faced with doubt, txyoga refuses the temptation to guess.
 In this case, when you provide data through POST or PUT, specifying the encoding is mandatory.